MinerTopia/monero-pool/README.md

 teracycle-pool
 ====================
-##### Teracycle-pool is a linux-based cryptonote currency mining pool, currently configured for Monero (XMR).
-API and frontend are NodeJS, with Redis as the database.
+##### Teracycle-pool is a linux-based cryptonote currency mining pool, currently configured for Monero (XMR), but Aeon or other cryptonote currencies would also be compatible with some tweaking.
+The API and frontend are NodeJS, with Redis as the database.

 ### Usage

 You will need a fresh Ubuntu Server 16 x64 install, preferably with a domain pointed at it.
+There is an automatic installer script in the works, but it is better used as a step-by-step for setup, as it is currently only able to take you 90% of the way, and isn't finished.

 #### Ideal Hardware Specs
 Technically you could run this pool on very little hardware, or a budget VPS, but if you're expecting to be able to handle enough users to make it profitable, you'll need something resembling the following: